-This privacy notice summarises how we will process your personal data when supporting you as a resident.
-Additional Privacy Notices are available for service users and current, former and prospective staff.
+This privacy notice summarises how we will process your personal data when dealing with property/tenancy related matters.
+Additional Privacy Notices are available for Service Users, and current, former and prospective staff.
 Hightown may update this statement at any time.

 Why we collect information about you

 Hightown needs to collect, process and store personal information about you, and other household members, advocates and next of kin where you provide that information, in order to operate as a registered provider of housing and deliver efficient and effective services.

 How we collect information about you

 We collect information about you in a variety of ways, including: